Networking in Managed Kubernetes

 type: LoadBalancer

 Important: This range remains within a private address space.
-For public exposure, you must create a NAT (DNAT) rule on your infrastructure's firewall to redirect traffic from one of your public external IPs to the private IP assigned by MetalLB.
+For public exposure, it is necessary to create a NAT (DNAT) rule on your infrastructure's firewall to redirect traffic from one of your external public IPs to the private IP address assigned by MetalLB.

 Public IPs

 This same IP is also NATed to the ingress controller "nginx-external-secured" on port 443.
-This enables access to the various consoles provided to you (see the quickstart guide).
-Access to this public IP is filtered using an allowed IP list.
+This allows exposing the various consoles made available to you (see the quickstart guide).
+Access to this public IP is filtered using a list of authorized IPs.

-The second public IP is NATed to the ingress controller "nginx-external" on ports 80 and 443.
+The 2nd public IP is NATed to the ingress controller "nginx-external", on ports 80 and 443.

-Applications exposed using the ingress class "nginx-external" will therefore be directly accessible from the Internet via this IP.
+Applications exposed with the ingress class "nginx-external" will therefore be directly accessible from the Internet via this IP.

 If you wish to modify the firewall rules (add/remove allowed IPs), you must submit a support request.